treeverse/lakeFS/docs/metastore_tool.md

 # Access to metastores
-The commands could run on Glue and Hive metastore, each of them have different parameters and different configurations.
+The commands could run on Glue or Hive metastore, each of them have different parameters and different configurations.
 ## Hive
 To run a command on Hive metastore we will need to: